Leveraging universal health coverage is essential for addressing...

-UHC2030 is pleased to welcome two new advisors to the UHC Movement Political Advisory Panel, which provides guidance to the UHC2030 Steering Committee.
-The Political Advisory Panel helps strengthen political support for UHC by amplifying UHC2030’s messages at high-level events and through their networks of high-level political leaders.
+UHC2030 is pleased to welcome two new advisors to its Political Advisory Panel, which provides guidance to the UHC2030 Steering Committee.
+The Political Advisory Panel helps strengthen political support for UHC and conveys UHC2030’s messages to high-level political leaders.

-Dr. Sania Nishtar and H.E.
-Ms. Fawzia bint Abdulla Zainal will join other panel members in advising on opportunities for UHC2030 to ensure follow-up on commitments made in the UHC Political Declaration in 2019, prepare for a successful HLM on UHC in 2023, and sustain high-level momentum on UHC.
+Ms. Joy Phumaphi and Professor Ilona Kickbusch will join other panel members in advising on opportunities for UHC2030 to sustain high-level momentum on UHC and ensure follow-up on commitments made in the UHC Political Declaration.